mcavage/node-bdb/README.md

 mission-critical data.
 BDB can gracefully scale from managing a few bytes to terabytes of data.
 For the most part, BDB is limited only by your system's available physical resources.

-You use BDB through a series of programming APIs which give you the ability to read and write your data, manage your database(s), and perform other more advanced activities such as managing transactions.

-Because BDB is an embedded database engine, it is extremely fast.
-You compile and link it into your application in the same way as you would any third-party library.
-This means that BDB runs in the same process space as does your application, allowing you to avoid the high cost of interprocess communications incurred by stand-alone database servers.

-To further improve performance, BDB offers an in-memory cache designed to provide rapid access to your most frequently used data.
-Once configured, cache usage is transparent.
-It requires very little attention on the part of the application developer.

-Beyond raw speed, BDB is also extremely configurable.
-It provides several different ways of organizing your data in its databases.
-Known as access methods, each such data organization mechanism provides different characteristics that are appropriate for different data management profiles.
-(Note that this manual focuses almost entirely on the BTree access method as this is the access method used by the vast majority of BDB applications).

-To further improve its configurability, BDB offers many different subsystems, each of which can be used to extend BDB's capabilities.
-For example, many applications require write-protection of their data so as to ensure that data is never left in an inconsistent state for any reason (such as software bugs or hardware failures).
-For those applications, a transaction subsystem can be enabled and used to transactional-protect database writes.

 ## How do I install it?